chuangyan132/MD_Note1/Shining3D/Robot_Elite.md

 ## Documentation from Elite Robot
 - [Elite Robot](https://alidocs.dingtalk.com/i/nodes/jb9Y4gmKWr7lqbQZT3oRgxDjVGXn6lpz?utm_scene=team_space)
 ## Summary
 - The plugin is used to control the Elite Robot.
-Inside we defined a workflow, which starts from connectting with robot, setting servo, selectting files, checkking the status, disconnectting until robot has finished one times job.
+Inside we defined a workflow, which starts from connecting with robot, setting servo, selecting files, checking the status, disconnecting until robot has finished one times job.